Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 3. Call your function and run your script
 4. What's the difference between a `return` and `console.log`?
 5. When would you choose to use functions over the way we have been scripting so far?

-### Exercise (10 minutes)

-1. Swap your laptop with your neighbouring pair and review each other's code - what can be improved?
-Is the code readable?

 ## Calling functions inside functions